 File Blocking Continue Page

 Page for users to confirm that downloading should continue.
 This option is available only if Continue functionality is enabled in the security profile.
 Select Objects > Security Profiles > File Blocking.

 Access blocked because access to the file is blocked.

-Custom help page for GlobalProtect users (accessible from the settings menu on the GlobalProtect status panel).
+Custom help page for GlobalProtect users (accessible from the portal).

 GlobalProtect Portal Login Page

-Login page for users who attempt to authenticate to the GlobalProtect portal webpage.
+Page for users who attempt to access the GlobalProtect portal.

-Welcome page for users who successfully connect to GlobalProtect.
+Welcome page for users who attempt to log in to the GlobalProtect portal.

 MFA Login Page